dearhive/MashShare/readme.txt

 == Upgrade Notice ==

-= 3.5.9 =
+= 3.6.1 =
-* Fix: Prevent facebook popup opening twice and causing chrome blocker.
-Several fixes and improvements
+* Fix: Whatsapp and mail button not opening any longer after recent chrom update